TRADITIONAL THAI YOGA MASSAGE

 It may differ from the massage techniques to which you’re accustomed, but Thai massage can be just as beneficial — if not more so.
-The practice promotes positive energy circulation, so you feel balanced and rejuvinated.
-Thai yoga massage has numerous other benefits too, including reduction of pain and stress.
+The practice promotes positive energy circulation, so you feel balanced and rejuvenated.
+Thai yoga massage has numerous other benefits too, including the reduction of pain and stress.

-What Traditional Thai Massage is not
+What Thai massage is not

 Through the meditative attitude, transformation occurs within a space of mindfulness and pure intention.
-It`s based upon the buddhistic principles
+It`s based upon the Buddhistic principles

 Metta – Loving-kindness Karuna – Compassion Mudita – Joy Uppeka – Equanimity